Can I request a roommate?

 What happens if I cancel my Housing contract early?

 A complete explanation of Cancellation, Termination and Withdrawal is listed in the Terms and Condition of Residency.
-Contracts cancelled before August 1st will be refunded the $150.00 Damage Deposit (if one is paid).
+Contracts cancelled before August 1st will be refunded the $150.00 Damage Deposit.
 Contracts cancelled between August 2nd and August 14th will be charged a $150 cancellation fee.
 Contracts cancelled August 15th or after will be assessed a $750.00 cancellation fee.